CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab09.md

 1. Note that the next section of code sets up a loop for a user to enter a prompt, ending when the user enters "quit".

-1. Find the comment **Send a prompt to the agent** and add the following code to add a user message to the prompt (along with the data from the file that was loaded previously), and then run thread with the agent.
+1. Find the comment **Send a prompt to the agent** and add the following code to add a user message to the prompt (along with the data from the file that was loaded previously), and then run the thread with the agent.

     ![](../Images/l9t2p11.png)